How Do I Backwash a Sand Filter in My Fiberglass Pool?

 • On-board pump for intense vacuum power

-• 1 to 3-year warranty, based on the specific model you choose
+• 1- to 3-year warranty depending on model

 • Cordless